MystieBluz/team-profile-generator/README.md

   ## Questions
-  Should there be any comments and/or inquiries, please feel free to contact me at misty.duhart@gmail.com.
-Also, you can search for my repo on GitHub by entering mduhart82 or you can view my projects at https://github.com/mduhart82.
+  Should there be any comments and/or inquiries, please feel free to contact me at mystiebluz@gmail.com.
+Also, you can search for my repo on GitHub by entering MystieBluz or you can view my projects at https://github.com/MystieBluz.

 ### Screenshot of Team Profile Generator